There’s a reason doctors spend seven years training in medical school – anatomy is hard, no doubt about it.

 What causes cervical cancer?

-Cervical cancer is the result of HPV (human papilloma virus) which causes a change in cell DNA in the cervix.
+Nearly all cervical cancers are the result of HPV (human papilloma virus) which causes a change in cell DNA in the cervix.
 For this reason, the NHS introduced a HPV vaccination programme in 2008 offered to girls around 12-13 years old.
-The HPV vaccine protects them from developing two types of HPV which cause more than 7 in 10 cervical cancers.
+From September 2019, the HPV vaccine will be offered to both girls and boys aged 12 and 13.
+The HPV vaccine protects against 4 types of HPV, including 2 types which cause more than 7 in 10 cervical cancers.
 The HPV vaccine significantly reduces the risk of developing cervical cancer, but it doesn’t mean that screening is no longer required as it doesn’t protect against all cervical cancers, some of which can display no symptoms for many years.
 Always go to your cervical screening when invited.
 It’s also important to note that HPV is an incredibly common virus spread by skin-to-skin contact.
 You could become infected by HPV from just one sexual partner – despite the popular myth, having the virus is not a stamp of having lots of sexual partners and is nothing to be embarrassed about.
+Around 85% of women will have HPV at some point in their lifetime – most of the time it does not cause any problems and is cleared by your body within 2 years.

 Common signs and symptoms of cervical cancer